dmcclung/milkv-mars-os/README.md

 qemu-system-riscv64 --version
 ````

-The kernel for now only works in Machine mode and simply prints out a Hello World message.
-You can run the kernel with or without OpenSBI.
+The kernel for now only works in Machine mode and simply prints out Hello World messages.
+I haven't successfully run my program with OpenSBI.
 A TODO for me is to figure out how to build an OpenSBI + Uboot package with the kernel.
-The command below skips OpenSBI `-bios none`
+The command below skips OpenSBI `-bios none`.
+You'll need to set `smp 1` for now.
+On the milkv mars, not all the cores will be used for running the program, but on qemu you can set `smp 1`.
+With smp 4, the program will run on all cores simultaenously which is not great.

+Use the binary obj as the kernel argument.
+See below for how to extract that from the elf file.

 ````
 qemu-system-riscv64 \
   -machine virt \
-  -smp 4 \
+  -smp 1 \
   -m 4G \
   -nographic \
   -bios none \
-  -kernel target/riscv64gc-unknown-none-elf/release/milkv_mars_os
+  -kernel target/riscv64gc-unknown-none-elf/release/milkv_mars_os.bin
 ````

 Expected output:
 <pre>
-Hello from my rust kernel on JH7110
+Hello from Rust kernel on JH7110!
+Milk-V Mars is running!
 </pre>

 Exit qemu with `ctrl + a` then `x`